Saint Pierre and Miquelon: Ferries

-Ferry services operated by SPM Ferries connect Saint Pierre with Miquelon and the Newfoundland town of Fortune.
+Ferry services operated by SPM Ferries connect Saint Pierre with Miquelon town and Langlade, and both Saint Pierre and Miquelon towns with the port of Fortune in Newfoundland, Canada.
 In the summer, additional services operate between St Pierre and Langlade and between Miquelon and Fortune.
-Due to COVID-19 restrictions, services to Fortune were suspended between March 2020 and August 2021.
-The ferries are capable of carrying up to 188 passengers and 18 vehicles.
+SPM Ferries's Nordet and Suroît ferries can transport up to 188 passengers and 18 vehicles each.
+Jeune France is a smaller ferry serving seasonal local service between St. Pierre and Langlade.
+The ship arrived in 2012 replacing Saint-George XII, and currently is used for tours.